LLNL/UnifyFS/docs/build.rst

 .. tip::

-    You can use ``spack install --only=dependencies unifyfs`` to install all of UnifyFS's dependencies without installing UnifyFS.
+    You can use ``spack install --only=dependencies unifyfs`` to install all UnifyFS dependencies without installing UnifyFS.

     Keep in mind this will also install all the build dependencies and dependencies of dependencies if you haven't already installed them through